ParcNetwork/magento2-update-urlkeys/README.md

 ## Features

-- Update URL keys for products, categories, and CMS pages
+- Update URL keys for products
-- Based on the current name or custom rules
+- Based on the current products name
 - Supports bulk updating for multiple items at once
 - Easy to install and use